pglim/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-### Devise a  simple strategy for filling in all of the missing values in the dataset
-### using mean for that 5-minute interval
+### 2. Devise a  simple strategy for filling in all of the missing values in the dataset using mean for that 5-minute interval

-### A new dataset that is equal to the original dataset but with the missing data filled in.
+### 3. A new dataset that is equal to the original dataset but with the missing data filled in

 ```r
 MActData <- merge(ActData, AvgStepsInt, by = "Interval", suffixes = c("", ".y"))